mahsanazar/immo-eliza-DAMI-analysis/README.md

 This project took 5 days for completion.

 # Comment
-This project was done as part of the AI Bootcamp at BeCode.org.and It was done as a teamwork by Mahsa Daryoush , Ariana , Ivan
+This project was done as part of the AI Bootcamp at BeCode.org.
+It was done as a teamwork by Mahsa, Daryoush , Ariana , Ivan
 # Improvement
 As an improvement, I attempted to upload a single notebook initially, but encountered technical difficulties that prevented it from being pushed to the repository.
 Therefore, I had to split the files and analysis into separate directories to facilitate successful uploading and sharing of the project files.